wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Shell scripts in SSH

+CAUTION: The trouble with lab enviornments is that you are given a <strong>limited amount of time</strong> each session -- as little as 30 minutes.

 PROTIP: Training vendors provide you a choice to use a browser without installing anything.
 But a more performant (satisfying) approach is to install credentials and work from your laptop's Terminal program.